 Let’s get you started

 Full-time general practice experience is defined as at least 38 hours distributed over a minimum of four days per week.
 A minimum of 27 hours must be in face-to-face, rostered, patient consultation time undertaking general practice activities.
-Work periods of less than three consecutive hours, or of less than four calendar weeks in any one practice will not be considered.
-Hours worked beyond this fulltime definition will not be considered.
+Work periods of less than three consecutive hours, or of less than four calendar weeks in any one practice won't be considered.
+Hours worked beyond this definition won't be considered.

-• If you are working in your practice on a full-time basis, your time cap is one calendar year (12 calendar months).
+• If you're working in your practice on a full-time basis, your time cap is one calendar year (12 calendar months).

-• If you are working in your practice on a part-time basis, your time cap is two calendar years (24 calendar months) pro-rata, i.e. it will be calculated proportionally to your FTE status.
+• If you're working in your practice on a part-time basis, your time cap is two calendar years (24 calendar months) pro rata (calculated proportionally to your FTE status).
 The lower the hours worked per week, the longer your maximum timeframe will be, up to a limit of 24 calendar months.

-The following table is for example purposes only; your exact program time cap will be communicated to you when you start the PEP SP.
+The following table is for example purposes only.
+Your exact program time cap will be communicated to you when you start PEP SP.

 38 12